Double punishment: When your kid goes to jail and then you get a bill

 "The practice operates to target families that are working and that are not on public assistance," Stevenson explained, "I think it's causing them to make choices [that] we wouldn't want any parent to make and that they otherwise wouldn't make, between basic necessities and paying the city."

-On Friday, the Philadelphia City Council held a hearing to review the practice of collecting child support from the parents and guardians of incarcerated kids.
+On Friday, Philadelphia City Councilman Kenyatta Johnson chaired a hearing to review the practice of collecting child support from the parents and guardians of incarcerated kids.
+"We want to make sure that no young person or their family members are hindered based upon the City of Philadelphia balancing our books on the back of our families who are most in need," said the councilman.

-The same day — a day after the Marshall Project published the results of its investigation, and after more than a year of advocacy by the law students, YS&RP and others — the Philadelphia Department of Human Services announced that they would stop billing parents for child support.
+Just hours before the City Council hearing, one day after the Marshall Project published the results of its investigation, and after more than a year of advocacy by the law students, YS&RP and others, the Philadelphia Department of Human Services announced that it would stop billing parents for child support.

 In an email sent Friday, DHS Communications Director Heather Keafer wrote, "We are ending Steve Kaplan's contract on March 31 in order to enable us to proceed in a direction that aligns with Philadelphia DHS['s] vision an[d] priorities toward safe and timely reunification of families."